-Alaska Housing Finance Corporation provides safe, decent and affordable public housing for low-income Alaskans.
-Housing is available at 29 sites in 13 communities across Alaska, typically with on-site management and maintenance staff and various on-site supportive services and skills training programs.
-View our list of locations to find housing in your area of interest.
+Alaska Housing Finance Corporation provides safe, decent, and affordable rental units for low-income Alaskans.
+Housing is available in 13 communities across Alaska, typically with on-site management and maintenance staff.
+Additional on-site supportive services and skills training programs may also be available.

 Who is Eligible

 How it Works

 AHFC currently owns and operates more than 1,600 housing units statewide in a variety of bedroom sizes and types.
-Families pay a portion of their monthly income in rent, HUD subsidizes the balance of the rent.
+Families pay a portion of their monthly income in rent; HUD subsidizes the balance of the rent.